Bromgard/rcblack/grammar/intro_verbs.md

 | 2nd  | are  |
 | 3rd  | is   |

-For other English nouns, the only variable inflection that represents person is a suffixed _-s_ in third person singular.
+For other English verbs, the only variable inflection that represents person is a suffixed _-s_ in third person singular.

 | Person    | Form |
 |:----------|-----:|